ggfincke/loom/docs/contributing.md

 ## Workflow

 - Use Python 3.12 and follow PEP 8 with 4-space indents; add type hints in new/modified code.
+- Follow `docs/comment-style.md` exactly - single-line comments only, use `&` instead of "and", place comments above code.
 - Keep `core/` pure (no I/O).
 CLI/UI lives under `cli/` and `ui/`.
 File/JSON ops under `loom_io/`.
 - Small, focused changes only; avoid drive-by fixes unrelated to your PR.